johannth/notes-for-t-809-data/gagnanam-og-vitvelar-2012-09-05.md

 # Regularized least squares

 Overfitting can be a problem as we saw in Chapter 1.
-To control overfitting a regularization term is added to th e error function.
+To control overfitting a regularization term is added to the error function.
 $$\underbrace{E_D(\w)}_{\text{data term}} + \underbrace{\lambda E_{\w}(\w)}_{\text{regularization term}}$$

 With a sum-of-squares error function and a quadratic regularizer we get